-If you’re a manager, team member, or HR professional, this guide will help you to a more productive and cooperative work environment.
+This guide will lead you, if you’re a manager, team member or HR professional, to a more productive and cooperative work environment.

 The Psychology Behind Teamwork and Collaboration

-First, let’s delve into social interdependence theory.
-According to psychologists Deutsch (1949) and Johnson & Johnson (1989), the manner in which goals of a group are structured defines the resultant social interaction among group members.
-Positive interdependence generates cooperative efforts among team members, and members believe they can achieve goals only if the other members are also successful.
-On the other hand, negative interdependence often results in competitive or individualistic behavior.
+Let’s start with social interdependence theory.
+Psychologists Deutsch (1949) and Johnson & Johnson (1989) indicate that the structure of group goals determines social interaction among members of a group.
+With positive interdependence, the cooperative efforts of the members cause them to believe they can be successful in accomplishing goals only if other members are also successful.
+Negative interdependence, on the other hand, leads to competitive or individualistic behavior.

 During the Apollo 13 mission, NASA’s teamwork was a powerful, real-world example of shared objectives.
 When an oxygen tank exploded, putting the lives of the astronauts on board in danger, the remarkable coordination of the ground and space teams transformed a potential disaster into a failed success.
 Both teams were working together for a common purpose—the astronauts’ successful return to Earth—and their mutual reliance on each other generated creative solutions in the face of enormous stress.